kauralasoo/MTAT.03.239_Bioinformatics/Pre-configured_docker_container.md

 Next, to be able to access all of the software that has been installed in container, you need to first activate the conda environment:

 	source activate py3.6
-After you have exited to container with the exit command, you can restart it with the following command:
+After you have exited to container with the `exit` command, you can restart it with the following command:

 	docker start -ai <container_id>
-You can find out your container id using the docker ps -a
+You can find out your container id using the `docker ps -a` .
+Do not try to restart the container with the docker run command.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTcyMzY0MjA1XX0=
+eyJoaXN0b3J5IjpbLTgwODc2MTMwMV19
 -->